Do We Really Need a Fire Warden?

 Understanding human behaviours during emergencies is just as essential as any other kind of preparation, especially for Wardens to be aware of these most common human behaviours during stressful situations so that they may, in turn, know how to address or react properly to the individual specifically.

-The course introduces you to requirements and obligations to effectively perform the role and responsibilities of workplace Warden who have been given certain responsibilities relating to your emergency procedures and wider emergency prevention plan.
+This online course introduces you to requirements and obligations to effectively perform the role and responsibilities of workplace Warden who have been given certain responsibilities relating to your emergency procedures and the wider emergency prevention plan.

 Training Courses